-The aim of this module is to provide students with the theoretical understanding of the nature of management and to introduce them to the specifics of international management, organisational and the functional areas of management.
+The aim of this module is to provide students with the theoretical understanding of the nature of management and to introduce them to the specifics of international management and the functional areas of management.

 By the end of the module students should be able to:

-- Show advanced understanding of Understand key management principles practices in the context of the firm and domestic and international markets.
+- Show advanced understanding of key management practices in the context of the firm and domestic and international markets;

-- Compare and contrast different management theories approaches to business management.
+- Compare and contrast different approaches to business management;

 - Apply the theoretical concepts developed in the lectures to different management issues;